paramraghavan/serverless-py-alexa-skill/README.md

 - once the models are updated perform the build
 - u can view the models by using --> sls alex models

-# get security token - u need to have valid toke to update and view models
+# get security token - u need to have a valid toke, to create skill, update and view models
 - cd alexa\pp-aws-python-alexa-skill\auth-yml
 - sls alexa auth